Catmaniscatlord/MURV/dc-geolocation-intro.md

 creation of that program I made another program called the <a her="https:// www.desmos.com/calculator/6m3qvvy5kc">bi-cycloid</a>, which drew a point based on the distance to points rotating on two different circles.
-My initial idea for my current project was to take the bi-cycloid, and expand it into the third dimension.
+My initial idea for my current project was to take the bi-cycloid and expand it into the third dimension.
 I proposed this idea to my mentors about a month before the internship started.
 My mentors Mark Galassi, who is an experienced polymath in math and computer science, and Jason Schaefer, who